RRZE-HPC/WINIC/dev/DEV.md

 ## Safety

 MCInstPrinter->PrintInst can fail or even segfault if the operands are not set correctly.
 It is therefore only used in functions that are run in a subprocess.

+## Limitations
+WINIC has some non-obvious limitations:
+- The path over text representation -> assembler -> benchmark binary loses some information.
+There are instruction forms where there are different encodings for the same semantics, we do not have any control over which one the assembler chooses.
+- WINIC can not generate latency chains on base/index registers of memory operands

 ## IWYU Makefile
 The MAKEFILE is a helper to run LLVMs include-what-you-use on all WINIC source files.
 It expects the LLVM repo in `llvm-project` and a x86 llvm build in `llvm-build-x86` (generate using `setup.sh --dir x86`)